domZippilli/gcsfast/README.md

 ### Updates

+- **2021-03**:
-- **2021-03**: Downloads now use only buffer memory and do not store the slices contents in memory.
+  - Downloads now use only buffer memory and do not store the entire slice contents in memory.
+  - Crude progress indication
+- **2021-02**:
-- **2021-02**: Commands simplified, now just `upload` and `download`.
+  - Commands simplified, now just `upload` and `download`.
 Cleanup and general improvements.
 - **2020**:
   - Sliced uploads from unbounded input streams (e.g., pipe to stdin)
   - All-new aiohttp download implementation by way of [talkiq/gcloud-aio](https://github.com/talkiq/gcloud-aio) allows for fast downloads with less concurrency tuning.